 Six Snap Kitchen meals per week will cost you $75.99, or $12.67 per serving.
 Twelve meals cost $125.99, or $10.50 per serving.

-If this seems expensive, remember that Snap Kitchen also offers free delivery.
-In fact, its prices per serving are in line with most higher-end meal delivery services, and very reasonable given the quality of the meals.
+It might seem costly, but remember that Snap Kitchen offers free delivery.
+Actually, their prices per serving are similar to most high-end meal delivery services, and are good value for the quality of the meals.

 If you want to start the Whole30 plan but quake at all the restrictions, Snap Kitchen can help you overcome those early hurdles.